hj6-sanger/MetaNorm_RT/README.md

-# Analysis of de novo SVs in Genomics England
+# Analysis of somatic retrotranspositions in the MetaNorm project

 Welcome to this site for GEL-SV This site will serve as a source code repository for analyzing GEL-SV data.